-Readjusted Trip 2017We could not reenact our trip on May 28 anniversary date, thanks to a record snow year in the Sierras (and David recalls 1977 was a drought year).
-Northbound thru-hikers from southern California were reporting impassable passes and chest deep creeks all summer!
+Readjusted Trip 2017We could not reenact our trip on May 28 anniversary date, thanks to a record snow year in the Sierras (David recalls 1977 was a drought year).
+Northbound thru-hikers from Southern California were reporting impassable passes and chest deep creeks all summer!
 So, David pushed our trip back to end of August-September.
 Using maps, GIS, websites, PCT thru-hiker blogs, and phone calls to the Forest Service and Park Service, he tried to plan a trip to start and finish at same point in Eastern Sierras.
-He planned to hike north for loop through the Minarets, hike south through Evolution Basin, and not repeat routes—this ended up as loop on and around the JMT for a 21-day, 261-mile trip, much longer than our 7-day 84-mile honeymoon trip.
+He planned to hike north for loop through the Minarets, hike south through Evolution Basin, and not repeat routes—this ended up as loop on and around the JMT for a 21-day, 261-mile trip, much longer than our seven-day, 84-mile honeymoon trip.

-Next, we delivered a supply box to Parchers resort (others were mailed) and took side trip to check out the last segments of our planned trip: Pine Creek and alleged rockfall on Morgan Pass Road.
+Next, we delivered a supply box to Parchers Resort (others were mailed) and took side trip to check out the last segments of our planned trip: Pine Creek and alleged rockfall on Morgan Pass Road.
 At Pine Creek trailhead, we saw many day hikers and a “pack station” (corrals for outfitter who packed in campers via horses and mules).
-We then left our vehicle at turnoff for Morgan and jogged up a couple miles to check out rockfall warning; we found some big rocks on the road but no recent rockfall; no doubt the sheep on ridge above were long gone.
+We then left our vehicle at turnoff for Morgan and jogged up a couple miles to check out rockfall warning; we found some big rocks on the road but no recent rockfall—no doubt the sheep on ridge above were long gone.

-Enroute to Morgan we had passed a gate and turn-off for Pine Creek Mine.
-David had noticed on maps a possible short cut for our return loop through the mine area.
+En route to Morgan we had passed a gate and turnoff for Pine Creek Mine.
+David had noticed on maps a possible shortcut for our return loop through the mine area.
 The gated mine road had a sign with phone number; I left a voicemail about possibly passing through.
 Next morning, we started our trip at Mosquito Flat trailhead at end of Rock Creek on east side of Sierras.

-Eastern Sierras: Solitude and SnowWe saw few people on the eastside: a father-daughter duo on rainy Mono Pass ending their High Sierras week, two Forest Service employees happily out of the office for trail “reconnaissance”—the outfitter who heavily used Mono Creek had willed their district some trail repair money(!).
+Eastern Sierras: Solitude and SnowWe saw few people on the east side: a father-daughter duo on rainy Mono Pass ending their High Sierras week and two Forest Service employees happily out of the office for trail “reconnaissance”—the outfitter who heavily used Mono Creek had willed their district some trail repair money!
 A couple days later we met a few solo hikers en route to trailless basins.

 We knew we were close to the JMT the next day when we met a large international group waiting for their gravity water filters to fill water bottles.
 “Want water?
 Want water?” they all asked as we passed through.
 Our trail met the JMT on far side of bridge across Tully Creek.
 We dropped off to a creek side camp to cook breakfast.
-I heard a steady stream of “JMT” hikers passing above us.
+I heard a steady stream of JMT hikers passing above us.
 (Since we had met only PCT hikers on our 1977 visit, the popularity of the JMT section for a three-week hike wasn’t on David’s radar when he planned our 2017 return.)

-Labor Day Weekend ThrongsThis section of gentle JMT in and out of lake basins offered maximum people encounters; southbound JMT hikers from Yosemite Park, holiday weekend anglers from trailheads near Mammoth, and even some camouflage clad bow hunters.
+Labor Day Weekend ThrongsThis section of gentle JMT in and out of lake basins offered maximum people encounters: southbound JMT hikers from Yosemite Park, holiday weekend anglers from trailheads near Mammoth, and even some camouflage-clad bow hunters.
 After groups of chatty exuberant young women and a few fast, focused solitary guys, we thankfully pulled off the beaten path into an old-growth forested flat to camp.
 Next morning, I flushed a deer on my route down to the trail; wildlife sightings were quite rare on the JMT.
 At next creek we passed several camps.

 Labor Day weekend was a zoo!
 Red’s is the terminus for bus route from Mammoth.
 Dozens of day hikers poured off a bus.
-Many more thru-hikers were lounged around tables and benches, sorting resupply boxes, and checking iPhones (Red’s had Wi-fi).
+Many more thru-hikers lounged around tables and benches, sorting resupply boxes and checking iPhones (Red’s had WiFi).
 The café had a one-hour wait.
 We got a snack from the store instead.
 I checked my phone and had a message from the Pine Mine foreman.
 Permission granted for shortcut to Morgan Creek!

-A day later, after crossing ridge of Minarets, we donned rain gear for afternoon showers, and forded rising Minaret Creek.
+A day later, after crossing ridge of Minarets, we donned raingear for afternoon showers and forded rising Minaret Creek.
 I offered one backpacker my sandals for crossing; she declined and promptly slipped barefoot on rocks and fell in.
 We rejoined the JMT, where plans to camp at Shadow Lake were thwarted by “no camping” sign at entrance trail.
 (We were surprised at limited camping on the JMT.)